localcc/PalworldModdingKit/README.md

 > [!NOTE]
 > You may see a popup on launch about Wwise project path issues, ignore it and press the X in the corner to close the popup.

+> [!NOTE]
+> You may think nothing is happening, unreal engine has to compile a lot of things in the background before the editor opens.
+This may take a LONG while.

 ## What do I do now?